PlatformAwareProgramming/CloudClusters.jl/README.md

 # CloudClusters.jl

-_A package for creating, using, and managing the lifecycle of cloud-based clusters deployed at the infrastructure of IaaS providers._
+_A package for creating, using, and managing cloud-based clusters deployed at the infrastructure of IaaS providers._

 > [!NOTE]
 > _Currently, it only supports [EC2](https://aws.amazon.com/ec2/).
-You can ask us about the progress with [GCP](https://cloud.google.com/) and [Azure](https://azure.microsoft.com/)._ Collaborators are welcome.
+Those who are interested can ask us about the progress with [GCP](https://cloud.google.com/) and [Azure](https://azure.microsoft.com/)._ Collaborators are welcome.

 ## Target users

-_CloudClusters.jl_ targets users of the Julia programming language who want to take advantage of on-demand access to cutting-edge computing resources offered by IaaS providers to meet high-performance computing (HPC) requirements of applications of their interest.
+_CloudClusters.jl_ targets users of the Julia programming language who need on-demand access to cutting-edge computing resources offered by IaaS cloud providers to meet high-performance computing (HPC) requirements of applications of their interest.

 ## Pre-requisites